Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 **Release Storage & Structure**

-Releases are stored on the server in a directory named ``repo_name.releases`` next to the bare repository.
+Releases are stored on the node in a directory named ``repo_name.releases`` next to the bare repository.
 Each release is a subdirectory containing:

 - ``META`` - Release metadata in ConfigObj format
 - ``RELEASE.md`` or ``RELEASE.mu`` - Release notes